RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Steven Gray - RSP Permian, Inc.

 Yeah.
 I think it's going to be very comparable.
 The big driver over there that's making it higher has been, we're having the truck produced water.
-And so, once we alleviate that bottleneck, we can get our own disposal wells.
+And so, once we alleviate that bottleneck, we can go to our own disposal wells.
 I feel like the LOE over there won't be materially different than what we're seeing in the Midland Basin.

 Kashy Harrison - Simmons/Piper Jaffray